ashleynguci/smart-bank-chatbot/README.md

 # Smart Bank Chatbot
-A conversational AI assistant tailored for smart banking operations.
+A conversational AI assistant tailored for smart banking operations built during a weekend Hackathon.
 ## Getting Started

 Follow these steps to set up and run the application: